 With a vast supply of natural gas from Marcellus and Utica shale production, the Mountain Valley Pipeline will transport natural gas to markets in the Mid- and South-Atlantic regions of the United States.
 The MVP Southgate, as proposed, will receive gas from the Mountain Valley Pipeline in Pittsylvania County, Virginia, and extend approximately 73 miles south to new delivery points in Rockingham and Alamance Counties, North Carolina.
 MVP Southgate would provide low-cost supply access to natural gas produced in the Marcellus and Utica shale regions – for service delivery to PSNC Energy customers, as well as existing and new end-user markets in southern Virginia and central North Carolina.

 The pipeline will be regulated under the federal Natural Gas Act, which requires a Certificate of Public Convenience and Necessity from the FERC before construction can commence.
-As currently proposed, the underground pipeline will be 24 inches in diameter and will require approximately 50 feet of permanent easement, with up to 100 feet of temporary easement during construction, depending on conditions.
-In addition, as currently designed, the project will require two compressor stations, the first is anticipated to be located at the beginning of the project in Pittsylvania County, Virginia, on land owned by Mountain Valley, and the second is proposed to be installed near the East Tennessee interconnect near Eden, North Carolina.
+As currently proposed, the underground pipeline will be 24 and 16 inches in diameter and will require approximately 50 feet of permanent easement, with up to 100 feet of temporary easement during construction, depending on conditions.
+In addition, as currently designed, the project will require one compressor station anticipated to be located at the beginning of the project in Pittsylvania County, Virginia, on land owned by Mountain Valley.

 Designing the Route